-Any one of our selections for the best mouse can help even the most disheartening drudgework a little bit easier.
 While just about every office will offer you a cheap, forgettable peripheral, you don't have to settle for a subpar mouse — especially if you do graphic design or video editing work.
-This page will also cover our selections for the best wireless mouse.
+This page will offer some salient suggestions to help you find the right peripheral for you, as well as our tips for finding the best wireless mouse.

-(If you're looking for our best gaming mouse selections, those are in a separate story — although a good gaming mouse will usually work well for productivity, and vice versa.)
+(Check out our best gaming mouse selections if you're more interested in how it plays than how it helps you work — although a good gaming mouse will usually work well for productivity, and vice versa.)

 - Desktop roundup: The best computers you can buy